B-UMMI/Chewie-NS/README.md

 ### NGINX configuration file

-The NGINX configuration file has been written to work on a server that requires the use of port 80 (HTTP) and 443 (HTTPS).
+The NGINX configuration file has been written to work on a server that uses ports 80 (HTTP) and 443 (HTTPS).
-On a local instance, we recomend that Chewie-NS only runs on port 443 (HTTPS), so the server block code must commented out or deleted.
+On a local instance, we recommend that Chewie-NS only runs on port 443 (HTTPS), so the server block code must be commented out or deleted.

 ```nginx
 #server {